Skip to content

 Creating an API Client

 Using a client we can create a dynamic connection between the Connector and your API.
-In this step we’ll build an HTTP client so the data objects provided to the Connector will be from your system and not hard coded.
+In this step we’ll build an HTTP client so the data objects provided to the Connector will be from your system.

 Key considerations